Student Handbook

 Philosophy:

-Regular attendance is the first requirement for success – both here and in the real world.
-Students who miss more than 10 days a year are 20% less likely to graduate from high school and 25% less likely to ever enroll in college.
+Punctual attendance is the first requirement for success – both here and in the real world.

 Athletics, ASB Exec board, School songs/colors/mascots